 Make the Half Square Triangle Units

-Make a total of 104 half square triangle units by combining the dark star tips fabric with the star background fabric.
+You'll need a total of 104 half square triangle units—to make them combine the dark star tips fabric with the star background fabric.
 Use any method you are comfortable with to create triangle squares with a finished size of 1" x 1".

 Three construction possibilities:

-- Cut (52) 1-7/8" squares of each fabric and sew them together using an easy quick piecing method, or
+- Cut (52) 1-7/8" squares of each fabric and sew them together using an easy quick piecing method.

 - Use the Magic 8 method to sew eight identical units at once.
-The tutorial includes cutting charts, or
+The tutorial includes cutting charts.

-- Create the triangle squares on a long grid.
-This PDF template will help.
+- Create the triangle squares on a long grid using this PDF template.

 Use any technique you wish, as long as half-square triangle units measure 1-1/2" square before sewing them to their neighbors (their unfinished size).
 Press the seam allowances in half of the units toward the dark fabric and half toward the light fabric.
 Keep the two groups separate.

-I nearly always make oversized units and then trim them back to the correct unfinished size before assembling quilt blocks.
+To make sure you have more than enough material, cut oversized units and then trim them back to the correct unfinished size before assembling the quilt blocks.
 It's an extra step but increases accuracy.
-Read my trim back instructions for more information.
+Refer to these trim back instructions for more details.